justintpuno-droid/csc600-github-reference-sheet/README.md

 ## Resolving Merge Conflicts

-When two people edit the same part of a file, Git flags it like this:
+When two people edit the same part of a file, Git gives an error message it like this:

 ```
 <<<<<<< HEAD